hbc/NGS_Data_Analysis_Course/sessionII/lessons/04_counting_reads.md

 ## Learning Objectives:

+* learn about read counting tools
-* learn how to use the featureCounts tool to generate a count matrix for statistical analyses
+* learn to generate a count matrix using featureCounts

 ## Counting reads as a measure of gene expression
 <img src="../img/counts-workflow.png" width="400">